Quotes

 The perspective of being Arab American.
 And she hasn’t been doing it through talk-at-you lectures or one-sided conversations.
 She’s been doing it through movement, dance, and exposing Winona to other Arab Americans artists who can bring their own insight to the table in an artistic way.

-- Tesla Mitchell, Winona Daily News, Winter 2019
+- Tesla Mitchell, Their Identity, Their Art, Winona Daily News, 2019

 "Last Friday night, I attended a performance that reminded me of how much we need the arts to help us through painful, knotty situations, both personal and global…For many in attendance, this was their first experience of modern dance.
 What a powerful example of how artistic performance can provide us with experiences that allow us to understand what is going on in the world around us — beyond news headlines!"

-- Colette Hyman, Community Columnist, Winona Daily News, Winter 2019
+- Colette Hyman, Community Columnist, The Power of Art, Winona Daily News, 2019

 "History professor Colette Hyman is looking forward to seeing Sharon Mansur's 'Dreaming Under a Cedar Tree.'
 The event combines dance, visual art, food and dialogue inspired by Mansur's first trip to her ancestral home of Lebanon.
 Hyman, who has seen previous iterations of the work, is inspired by how it immerses the senses while also building cultural understanding."